MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdatePoint.md

 ```

 ## DESCRIPTION

-The **Get-CMSoftwareUpdatePoint** cmdlet gets a software update point site system role for Configuration Manager.
+Use this cmdlet to get a software update point site system role.

 A software update point is a site server role that hosts software updates.
 Configuration Manager clients connect to a software update point to get available updates.
 The software update point interacts with Windows Server Update Services (WSUS) to configure update settings, request synchronization to the update source, and to synchronize software updates from the WSUS database.

-You can specify a software update point by site code or by the name of the computer that hosts the site system role.
+For more information, see [Plan for software updates in Configuration Manager](/mem/configmgr/sum/plan-design/plan-for-software-updates).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).